 This whole scam could not work if the requirement was to lock up an asset and get paid interest in that asset for an asset that Richard Schueler didn’t control and create out of thin air.

-Where’s the certificate of deposit that pays in Bitcoin or Ethereum?
-If one exists, it sure won’t be paying anywhere near 40%.
+Where’s the certificate of deposit that pays 40%, or even 20%, in Bitcoin or Ethereum?
+It can’t exist.

 How Does Hex Crypto Make Money?